 Don't believe me?
 Look, here's a brief history of Europe:

 1. Every European nation takes turns fighting one another, in some cases multiple times, over the course of a thousand years.
+2. Eventually, they all have a gigantic fight that leaves millions of them dead.
+3. Europe decides to hold an annual popular song contest.

 This European insanity is not necessarily a bad thing, mind you.
 Since World War II, Europe has (mostly) avoided fighting itself and has instead been devoted to pursuing three main goals, which are, namely, making money, promoting public nudity and attempting to shorten the working week without reducing their capacity to make money and promote public nudity.
 That's not so bad.
 (America, for its part, has spent the time making money, restricting public nudity and trying to lengthen the working week without interfering with the pursuit of its first two goals.
 Australia has been pursuing the American goals, while telling itself it is pursuing the European goals.)